jonbation/RoleApp/README.md

 that make the Android bot cute and fun; we'll share that version later this summer.
 In the meantime, don't be surprised if the sample app puts out some interesting looking examples!

-For the full blog post on app, [read here](https://android-developers.googleblog.com/2025/05/androidify-building-ai-driven-experiences-jetpack-compose-gemini-camerax.html).
+For the full blog post on app [read here](https://android-developers.googleblog.com/2025/05/androidify-building-ai-driven-experiences-jetpack-compose-gemini-camerax.html).

 ## Under the hood
 The app combines a variety of different Google technologies, such as: